Winners of the Cambridge Independent Science and Technology Awards 2023 revealed

-The ceremony began with the unveiling of the winner of the inaugural In Search of Wonder Lifetime Achievement Award, sponsored by Waterbeach creative agency JDJ Creative.
+The first award of the night was the In Search of Wonder Lifetime Achievement Award, sponsored by the creative agency JDJ Creative, went to serial entrepreneur and angel investor Peter Cowley.

 Sponsored by JDJ Creative